Financial Aid & Scholarships - Graduate

 Eligibility requirements

-Need-Based Aid: Many financial aid programs are based on financial need as demonstrated by the application of a federal need-analysis formula to the student financial information provided on the Free Application for Federal Student Aid (FAFSA).
-Need-based programs include Advanced Opportunity Program, Non-Resident Tuition Waivers, and Native American Indian Grants.
+Need-Based Aid: Some financial aid programs are based on financial need as demonstrated by the application of a federal need-analysis formula to the student financial information provided on the Free Application for Federal Student Aid (FAFSA).
+Need-based programs include Advanced Opportunity Program, School Psychology online, and Student Affairs Administration

-Non-Need-Based Aid: Exceptions to the financial need requirement include Federal Direct Unsubsidized Loans, Federal Direct Graduate PLUS Loans, and private student loans for higher education.
+Non-Need-Based Aid: This includes Federal Direct Unsubsidized Loans, Federal Direct Graduate PLUS Loans, and private student loans for higher education.
 For more information, visit the Financial Aid Office.

-Other Federal and State Requirements: These include proper citizenship status, registration with the Selective Service System, and not being in default on any federal student loan.
+Other Federal Requirements: These include proper citizenship status and not being in default on any federal student loan.
 See the withdrawal from the university policy for additional requirements.
-Awards are subject to change at any time pursuant to changes in state or federal funding levels or regulatory mandates.
+Awards are subject to change at any time pursuant to changes to federal funding levels or regulatory mandates.

 Credit Load Required for Financial Aid

-Graduate financial aid is awarded based on university enrollment status of degree seeking student.
-Students must be enrolled in at least five credits within a single semester or five credits during the summer to be eligible for financial aid.
-Students must be enrolled in at least nine credits within a single semester or nine credits during the summer to be considered full-time.
-Credits must be applicable to the student's declared degree program.
+Graduate financial aid is awarded based on university enrollment status of degree or certificate seeking students.
+Students must be enrolled in at least five credits within a single enrollment term to be eligible for financial aid.
+Students must be enrolled in at least nine credits within a single semester term to be considered full-time.
+Credits must be applicable to the student's declared degree program or certificate program.
 Financial aid is reduced accordingly for students enrolled less than full-time, but at least half-time (five credits).

 Application procedures